Flyers move to 3-0-0 after All-Star break with win over Kraken - Yahoo Sports

 The 25-year-old center is making his two-year contract extension look like good business.
 The Flyers' penalty kill and bottom six have benefited from his speed and length.

-• After being benched for the third period Thursday, finishing with just 10:31 minutes, Cam Atkinson had a couple of shots and a blocked shot in 15:16 minutes against Seattle.
+• After being benched for the third period Thursday, finishing with just 10:31 minutes, Cam Atkinson had a couple of shots and a blocked shot in 15:16 minutes against the Kraken.

 "The last game obviously wasn't my best," Atkinson said Saturday after morning skate.
 "Just get back to playing with energy, confidence, shooting the puck and getting myself to those dirty areas where I score all my goals.
 A work in progress right now."